 The Chelsea Fringe is unsponsored, unfunded, unbranded and wholly independent, with no medals or judging committees.
 It relies entirely on volunteer efforts and survives on its registration fees (£30 each for community gardens).

-Our Fifth Anniversary Chelsea Fringe in 2016 was one of the richest and most idiosyncratic yet, as more and more groups understand the quirky ethos and the need to engage people’s imaginations rather than ‘put on a show’.
+Our Sixth Anniversary Chelsea Fringe in 2017 was one of the richest and most idiosyncratic yet, as more and more groups understand the quirky ethos and the need to engage people’s imaginations rather than ‘put on a show’.